 Tara was selected for the Long Island Business News “40 Under 40 Class of 2012” award in recognition of her civic and professional achievements.

-Tara is a member of the New York State and the Nassau County bar associations.
+Tara is a member of the New York State Bar Association.

 Tara is a member of the National Association of College and University Attorneys (NACUA).